lmeunier/flask-compressor/README.rst

 you to manage your web assets.
 For example, Flask-Compressor will concatenate and minify all your CSS files, or compile CoffeScript files into JavaScript.

+The main difference between Flask-Compressor and other extensions doing the same thing is that Flask-Compressor will never write the final result of an asset on the file system, all results are kept in memory and served directly from memory.
+This behavior can help deployement when the user running the Flask application don't have the right to write on the local file system (this is the case with Google App Engine).

 Requirements
 ------------